-You would be amazed at the amount of money you can save on the items you purchase with a simple search on Craiglist or Facebook marketplace first.
-It is highly likely someone in your city has the exact item you want and is willing to part with it for well under half of the retail price.
+You would be amazed at how much money you can save on the items you purchase with a simple search on Craiglist or Facebook marketplace first.
+It is highly likely that someone in your city has the exact item you want and is willing to part with it for well under half the retail price.

 When you add up these savings over time you can find yourself saving thousands a year and still getting the exact same items you were going to buy.

-You can then level up this skill and sell some of your own unused items as mentioned earlier to purchase all of the stuff you want each year for essentially free, as your local sales balance out your local buys and you end up breaking even.
+You can then level up this skill and sell some unused items as mentioned earlier to purchase all of the stuff you want each year for free, as your local sales balance out your local buys and you end up breaking even.

 Whether you just want to save some money on gas monthly, or go completely carless and save hundreds on insurance and car payments, public transit can be a great way to increase your savings.

 Public transit has its benefits too, you can read a book or be on your phone the whole ride and not worry about traffic or having to focus on the road.
 If you ditch your car you can also stop worrying about maintenance, tire changes, and insurance bills.

 Overall, taking public transit can be incredibly helpful to your financial well-being and happiness.